Ecology and Evolutionary Biology Bachelor's Degree

-Our broad-based curriculum allows you to obtain knowledge and develop skills necessary to study and understand science and biodiversity of the natural world, prepare yourself for your next stage of education and research, and help solve environmental and human problems.
+Michigan Tech's broad-based curriculum gives you the knowledge and skills needed to study and understand science and biodiversity of the natural world, prepare yourself for your next stage of education and research, and help solve environmental and human problems.

+Find out what calls to you.
 Specialize your training in molecular biology, genetics, field techniques, analysis of ecological and evolutionary data, and countless other topics through experiences in the classroom, laboratory, and field.
+Get involved in undergraduate research through paid work experience.
+Earn research credits toward your degree, or apply for a summer undergraduate research fellowship or undergraduate research internship.

 What is Ecology and Evolutionary Biology?

-Learning about the living world from inside a classroom doesn’t make much sense.
-Michigan Tech’s location amid diverse ecosystems teeming with life—waters, forests, wetlands, and more—makes it a prime location to study ecology and evolutionary biology.
-And when you are in the classroom, you’ll learn in up-to-date labs and research facilities, with access to some of the most advanced technology in the industry.
+Michigan Tech's location in the Keweenaw Peninsula is rich with diverse ecosystems teeming with life—in the waters, forests, wetlands, and more—making Tech a prime location to study ecology and evolutionary biology.
+During your time in the classroom, you'll learn in up-to-date labs and research facilities, with access to some of the most advanced technology in the industry.

-• You can work on advanced DNA analysis, confocal microscopy, cell sorting, chromatography, and more.
+• Work on advanced DNA analysis, confocal microscopy, cell sorting, chromatography, and more.

-• You’ll get to work in the Great Lakes Research Center, a state-of-the-art facility on the waterfront that supports faculty in their high-level research of water, atmospheric science, and conservation.
+• Build research experience in the Great Lakes Research Center, a state-of-the-art facility on the waterfront that supports faculty in high-level research projects concerning water, atmospheric science, and conservation.

 Schedule a Virtual Meeting